Updated: Sep 24, 2022

 These terms are often used in a quite derogatory manner especially in instances such as the A Current Affair story but examples were also noted with industry classifications during COVID-19.
 The government currently lumps everyone from Cert III qualified beauty therapists to University qualified Dermal Clinicians under the same categorisation.

 These terms “beautician and beauty parlour” have no relevance and should not be applied to those that perform non surgical cosmetic/medical procedures whether this be in dermal therapy, cosmetic clinics or other medical and healthcare settings.
 It’s time that categorisation and descriptions of the "beauty/cosmetic" industry are updated.
-The titles dermal clinician, dermal therapist must receive Industry endorsement, be accepted, respected and consistently used so that are only used by those endorsed to use them through recognised education and training.
+The titles dermal clinician, dermal therapist must receive Industry endorsement, be accepted, respected and consistently used so that they are only used by those endorsed to use them through recognised education and training.

 The importance of non-medical (allied health) skin health professions